Let’s Talk About the TSI

 High school students who have who have not yet met TSI requirements should contact their academic advisor to discuss recommended courses.
 Contact the

 Dual Credit Students

 If you are a dual credit student, Dallas College dual credit coordinators will utilize the following criteria to help determine placement into recommended courses:

 - Grade of B or higher in related content courses (English and Math)

 Important notice: All students receiving the exceptional circumstances waiver must be assessed by the end of their first semester of in-person enrollment and completing entry-level freshman course.

 There are exemptions to taking the TSI.
-You can find out more about TSI exemptions and waivers in the DCCCD catalog.
+You can find out more about TSI exemptions and waivers in the Dallas College catalog.
 You must take the TSI (or be exempted from taking it) before you can register for classes.
-At some of the colleges of DCCCD, the TSI must be completed before you can participate in orientation.
+At some of the campuses of Dallas College, the TSI must be completed before you can participate in orientation.